sabu36/github-tutorial-branching-merging/branching-merging.md

 ### 1. Setting up a repository

+(If you are working on someone else's repository, just push *Fork* button instead.)

 ![New repository](./screenshots/new-repository.jpg) -> name it `grocery-list`

 ![creating a new file](./screenshots/new-file.jpg) -> `fruits.txt` with text `apple`

-(If you are working on someone else's repository, you need to *Fork* it here.)

 ### 2. Copying over the repository to your computer